Our Club Purpose and Goals

 Swimmers must also bring water poolside and, if applicable, inhalers.

-Black and Yellow Training Groups
+Blue and Black Training Groups

 - Pull Buoy: Pull Buoy’s go between the legs to allow swimmers to work on their upper-body technique and strength.
 Price range £5-£10